backstage/backstage/docs/frontend-system/architecture/03-extensions.md

 Update this to be 3 different sections: name, kind and namespace -->

-The ID of an extension is used to uniquely identity it, and it should ideally by unique across the entire Backstage ecosystem.
+The ID of an extension is used to uniquely identity it, and it should ideally be unique across the entire Backstage ecosystem.
 For each frontend app instance there can only be a single extension for any given ID.
 Installing multiple extensions with the same ID will either result in an error or one of the extensions will override the others.
 The ID is also used to reference the extensions from other extensions, in configuration, and in other places such as developer tools and analytics.

 ### Output